 So, if you still read my writings, thank you.

 That’s my week in a nutshell.

 CBB Published Posts

-If you would like to share a story via a Fan Question please ensure that there is minimum 500 words and lots of details…we love details!
+If you would like to share a story via a Fan Question, please ensure that there are minimum 500 words and lots of details…we love details!

 Contact me for more info at email@example.com

-Top Post This Week: Free Money Saving Tools
+Top Post This Week: Free Money-Saving Tools

 - How to create a master food list to slash expenses (with free printables)

-- 3 Budget Guidelines that Fuel our Financial Success
+- 3 Budget Guidelines that Fuel Our Financial Success

 - Chai Spiced Pear Scones with Toasted Almonds